 2. HelloFresh at a Glance

-HelloFresh has a relationship with celebrity chef Jamie Oliver and echoes his focus on healthy ingredients and simple-to-make meals.
+HelloFresh has a close affiliation with celebrity chef Jamie Oliver and echoes his focus on healthy ingredients and simple-to-make meals.
 Reviews of HelloFresh praised the service on several points:

 - Easy to duplicate recipe cards include measurements for two or four-person meals.

 - The recipes didn’t require a lot of additional ingredients and utilized straightforward techniques.

 Consumers have three different plans available, and can adjust each to feed two or four people per meal:

 The Classic Plan: Recipes include a variety of meat, fish, produce, and grains.
 Pricing options include: